ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/details-page.md

 ```

 You will need to adjust your import statements accordingly.

-**Note:** We are not going to directly use the `NavController` but it will get used indirectly when we add the `ion-back-button` so we need the mock for it.

 Create an `initialization` section in the test.
 Also, since we will need to do some setup within the initialization tests, remove the `fixture.detectChanges();` line from the main `beforeEach()`.
 That call will run the initialization, and we want to delay its execution until after our test setup code has run.